-- (d) PROVIDED that employees with no previous relevant experience shall, on commencement of employment, be placed in Band 1 on the following salary level in accordance with their qualifications: - (i) Tertiary psychology qualification (excludes Masters) Level 4 - (ii) Masters in psychology Level 5 - (iii) Tertiary psychology and teaching qualifications (dual qualifications) Level 5 - (e) PROVIDED ALWAYS that subject to Clause 2 Salary Progression of this Part, employees in Band 1 shall progress in the following ways to the stated levels: - (i) Employees with a tertiary psychology qualification only shall progress to Level 12 by annual incremental steps but cannot progress to Band 1 Level 13 without Registration as a psychologist within Tasmania in accordance with the provisions of the Health Practitioner Regulation National Law (Tasmania) Act 2010. - (ii) Employees with both tertiary psychology and teaching qualifications (dual qualifications) or Masters shall progress to Level 13 by annual incremental steps.
-However, they shall omit Levels 6 and 9. - (iii) A psychologist who commences employment on Level 4 and subsequently attains teaching qualifications and is in receipt of a salary which is less than the minimum salary for a dual qualified school psychologist, shall be advanced to that salary level increment applicable to a dual qualified school psychologist and, thereafter, she/he shall receive increments in accordance with those applicable to a dual qualified school psychologist.
+- (d) PROVIDED that employees with no previous relevant experience shall, on commencement of employment, be placed in Band 1 on the following salary level in accordance with their qualifications: - (i) Tertiary psychology qualification (excludes Masters) Level 4 - (ii) Masters in psychology Level 5 - (iii) Tertiary psychology and teaching qualifications (dual qualifications) Level 5 - (e) PROVIDED ALWAYS that subject to Clause 2 Salary Progression of this Part, employees in Band 1 shall progress in the following ways to the stated levels: - (i) Employees with a tertiary psychology qualification only shall progress to Level 12 by annual incremental steps. - (ii) Employees with both tertiary psychology and teaching qualifications (dual qualifications) or Masters shall progress to Level 13 by annual incremental steps.
+However, they shall omit Levels 6 and 9. - (iii) Senior School Psychologists must have both tertiary psychology and teaching qualifications. - (iv) A psychologist who commences employment on Level 4 and subsequently attains teaching qualifications and is in receipt of a salary which is less than the minimum salary for a dual qualified school psychologist, shall be advanced to that salary level increment applicable to a dual qualified school psychologist and, thereafter, she/he shall receive increments in accordance with those applicable to a dual qualified school psychologist.